Medicine Support in Domiciliary Care

-The Domiciliary Care Medicine Management project is designed to tackle the complicated relationships that exist between patients, GPs, pharmacists, hospitals, carers and family members in terms of medicine management.
+Designed to tackle the complicated relationships that exist between patients, GPs, pharmacists, hospitals, carers and family members in terms of medicine management to understand the role digital has to play.

-This Multi-Partner Domiciliary Care Medicine Management discovery project is driven by all involved with the primary purposes of reducing patient risk and improving care alongside the business case, efficiencies and savings that could be achieved.
-It is based on the premise that a digital approach could offer significant improvements for people delivering and in receipt of care, resulting in reduced admissions to hospital and improved outcomes from their medicinal and care plans.
+This multi-partner project was driven with the primary purposes of reducing patient risk and improving care, alongside the business case, efficiencies and savings that could be achieved.
+The project was based on the premise that a digital approach could offer significant improvements for people delivering and in receipt of care, resulting in reduced admissions to hospital and improved outcomes from their medicinal and care plans.

-With a backdrop of increased digitalisation within prescription management and the NHS more widely, the Social Care Digital Innovation Accelerator run by CC2i on behalf of the Local Government Association and funded by NHS Digital has supported this discovery project.
-Led by five councils and their care partners to understand the challenges and opportunities within the current system.
+With a backdrop of increased digitalisation within prescription management and the NHS more widely, the Social Care Digital Innovation Accelerator 2019/20 brought together by CC2i on behalf of the Local Government Association and match-funded by NHS Digital, worked with five co-funding and collaborating councils through discovery, commercial discovery and project delivery phases.

-The discovery workshop which included the five collaborating councils, domiciliary care partners, the Institute of Public Care (IPC) and CC2i was led by digital meds management experts MED e-care.
-The day-long session raised many issues and difficulties currently experienced by councils and their health and care partners, and tried to surface their areas of ‘pain’, as well as identifying what they felt ‘good look like’.
+The discovery phase began with a workshop which included the five collaborating councils, domiciliary care partners, the Institute of Public Care (IPC) CC2i, and was led by digital meds management experts MED e-care.
+The day-long session raised many issues and difficulties experienced by councils and their health and care partners, and tried to surface their areas of ‘pain’, as well as identifying what they felt ‘good looked like’.

 Key areas of challenge and complexity were identified: